Kandrianaha/holbertonschool-printf/README.md

 # _printf
-by Ashleigh Henna, Karen Andrianaharison, and Tran Nguyen

 ## About this project
 This group project recreates the standard library's printf function.
 The following conversion specifiers are used: